simonw/llm/docs/usage.md

   logit_bias: dict, str
     Modify the likelihood of specified tokens appearing in the completion.
     Pass a JSON string like '{"1712":-100, "892":-100, "1489":-100}'
+  seed: int
+    Integer seed to attempt to sample deterministically
   logprobs: int
     Include the log probabilities of most likely N per token